Sydney to Broken Hill road trip itinerary

 On other days, you can get the train to Dubbo and then transfer onto a coach.
 That trip takes about 16 hours.

-But the joy of doing a road trip to Broken Hill, rather than the train, are all the things that you can explore along the way!
+But the joy of doing a road trip to Broken Hill, rather than the train, is all the things that you can explore along the way!

 How long is the drive from Sydney to Broken Hill?